Haptics and Virtual Reality in Medicine

 Locations

-The Electrical and Computer Engineering Department will be hosting a seminar featuring Dr. Cristian Luciano, Research Assistant Professor in the Department of Bioengineering at the Univeristy of Illinois, Chicago.
+The Electrical and Computer Engineering Department will host a seminar featuring Dr. Cristian Luciano, Research Assistant Professor in the Department of Bioengineering at the University of Illinois, Chicago.
 The seminar is "Haptics and Virtual Reality in Medicine."

 abstract